 While Gaia offers unprecedented quality and precision in its astrometric, photometric, and spectroscopic measurements, we identify tension between Gaia DR3 Apsis estimates and astrophysical properties deduced by us for $\approx$1500 bona fide single stars in the Hyades and Pleiades open clusters.

-Apsis provides very good to fair estimates on the effective temperature of stars, and potentially on the ensemble [M/H] of homogeneous stellar groups.
-Both GSP-Phot and GSP-Spec, though, seem to underestimate the ensemble [M/H] of two nearby open clusters by 0.1 to 0.2\,dex.
+Apsis provides very good to fair estimates of the effective temperature of stars, and potentially of the ensemble [M/H] of homogeneous stellar groups.
+However, both GSP-Phot and GSP-Spec seem to underestimate the ensemble [M/H] of two nearby open clusters by 0.1 to 0.2\,dex.
 As recommended by \citet{Andrae2022}, one should not use the GSP-Phot [M/H] for individual stars.
 GSP-Phot log\,g in general is sufficiently precise to deduce luminosity classes, while GSP-spec log\,g\,[cm/s$^2$] for stars in the open clusters converge around 4.7 over a larger range of spectral types.
-Our assessment of Gaia DR3 Apsis and the resulting recommendations are summarized in Table \ref{tab:Apsis_assess_tab}.
+Our assessment of Gaia DR3 Apsis and the resulting recommendations are summarised in Table \ref{tab:Apsis_assess_tab}.

-We also have identified a few potential issues in the underlying assumptions and training sets used for Gaia DR3 Apsis: